dmarc90/dmarc90/README.md

-# Welcome to my profile! 👋
+# Hello there! 👋

-### "Believe in the Ideal, Not the idol."
+### "Befor labs and lecture, there was insight."

 - 📍  Living in SP
 - 💻 Data Science and Web Development student
-- 🌱 Learning Python
+- 🌱 Learning Python, SQL and Machine Learning basics

 Artificial Inteligence enthusiast.
 Always ready to learn and share knowledge